gitbenchung/sguuxs_splicer/docs/categories.md

 These opposing pressures (specific descriptive adequacy, broad descriptive adequacy, and public understandability) make the development of this set of lexical categories something of a balancing act.
 Such is the nature of multipurpose-resource development common in endangered language documentation.
 This resource remains a work in progress.

 ## Categories

+### Quantifier

+These are quantificational elements.
+They can be used to modify (quantify) nominal arguments, and in this use are concatenated with an attributive, nominal connective, or subject extraction marker (?) plus nominal connective.
+They can be used to quantify over pronouns as well, and in this case will take Series II inflection to indicate the pronoun.
+They can also be used as predicates, but in this usage do not take obligatory Series II inflection as intransitive verbs do.

+### Modifier

+These are category-neutral elements which may precede nouns, verbs, and sometimes adverbs.
+They do not inflect or host any clitics, but may form a compound with a following noun or verb.
+In the verbal domain, they may be separated from the main verb by other preverbal material such as subordinators or auxiliaries.

+Examples: *sim*, *'wii*, *wag̲ayt*

+### Noun

+These are nouns.
+They can be used as verbal predicates, though they tend only to do so in traditionally copular contexts; otherwise they are typically used as arguments, and unlike verbs may do so without any morphological marking of relativization.
+They can take Series II suffixal inflection to mark a possessor, and can also host attributives, the intransitive subject extraction marker (for a possessor), second-position clitics, nominal connectives for a following noun.

+Currently these are also able to appear in special possessive constructions where *xw* or the T-morpheme appears after the noun and before the Series II possessor inflection.

+Examples: *gat*, *xbiist*, *lax̲'u*

+### Number

+These are a subclass of quantifiers which refer to cardinal numbers used in counting.
+Numbers are also part classifier, with different numeral series being used based on what is being counted (humans, animals, etc).

+### Prenoun

+These are elements which appear exclusively before nouns, modifying them.
+Some may trigger the noun's conversion to some other category.
+That is, some of these may be verbalizers which attach to a noun to form a verb.

+Examples: *ts'im*, *sii*, *sin*

+### Preposition

+These are a closed class of elements which introduce nouns that are not arguments of a verb, such as instruments or locations.
+Prepositions are, morphologically, a heterogeneous set: most take Series II inflection when introducing a pronoun and a nominal connective when introducing a noun, but some do not inflect, and those which take connectives may differ (even between speakers) in whether that connective is *t* or *s* for a determinate noun.

+Prepositions are handled on a case-by-case basis in the parser; some are labeled as "agreeing preposition" (inflects) or "conjunction" (does not inflect) in the dictionary resource to designate their distinct morphological properties.

+### Relational noun (?)

+Under construction: These are nouns which are typically possessed, inflecting with Series II inflection or a nominal marker, to designate some property of, part of, or spatial relation to the possessor -- AND/OR these elements have a T-morpheme (or similar) immediately preceding their inflection.

+Examples: *sgan*, *sdo'o*, *g̲adaax*?

+## Other categories to be relevant in later stages

 ### Address form